LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

               warnings.warn("Object center lies outside the stamp")
           return blend_table

 You can see that this function chooses random galaxies (after applying a magnitude cut), computes random shifts for the galaxies and returns the entries from the table, adding two columns corresponding to the shifts.
-You may write more complex sampling functions if you wish to have more control over how the galaxies are drawn ; there are some other examples in the ``btk.sampling_functions`` file.
+You may write more complex sampling functions if you wish to have more control over how the galaxies are drawn; there are some other examples in the ``btk.sampling_functions`` file.

 Survey
 .......

 The BTK Survey object defines the observing conditions relative to a survey.
 It is based on the named tuple class, and contains various parameters (eg. pixel scale), including a list of Filter objects.
 The Filter class is also based on a named tuple, and contains information concerning a specific filter in the survey (eg. exporesure time).
-Numerous surveys are already implemented in BTK ; we will import the Rubin one for this tutorial.
+Numerous surveys are already implemented in BTK; we will import the Rubin one for this tutorial.

 .. jupyter-execute::